 Whether you’re a teeth brushing junkie or someone who scoffs at the suggestion of good dental health, flossing your teeth is important to the health of your teeth.
 Flossing helps keep your teeth clean and removes harmful germs and particles that can get deep into the teeth and cause additional problems.
 Without flossing, you are far more susceptible to long-term dental problems, such as gingivitis or tooth decay which can leave you in immediate need of family dentistry care.
 However, regular flossing can help keep these hard-to-reach places clean and free of random food pieces that cause harm.

 Flossing reaches and removes particles that cannot be reached with a traditional toothbrush, or even special models, such as an electric toothbrush.
 Pairing a steady flossing routine alongside brushing is the only way to help ensure that your teeth and gums are as healthy and clean as possible.

 In addition, regular flossing increases the health of your gums.
 Gums that are ignored or mistreated are more likely to develop disease or even loosen causing teeth to actually fall out of the mouth (yikes!).

 And if those gums happen to bleed, floss on!
-Bleeding gums can actually help improve overall mouth health, allowing your gums to repair themselves and grow stronger, sturdier cells in its place.
+Bleeding gums can actually help improve overall mouth health, allowing your gums to repair themselves and grow stronger, sturdier cells in their place.

 How to Floss: Eliminate a Call for Emergency Dentist in Columbus, GA

 If you’re concerned about the logistics of flossing your teeth (we can’t help you with the moves of the ever-popular dance!), ask the dental assistant for help.
-They can show you the best practices for reaching deep between your teeth and how to floss as effectively as possible.
+Your family dentistry experts can show you the best practices for reaching deep between your teeth and how to floss as effectively as possible.
 While it might sound pretty straightforward, everyone’s mouth is different and the way in which you reach the teeth and gum sections can vary, especially after dental additions or procedures.